Faithless feat. Cat Power (audio), Best Bootlegs of 2006, Johnny Depp as Freddie Mercury?

 5) Ghostface Killah - Fishscale

-Ghostface Killah - Back Like That video Ghostface Killah - Back Like That (video)
+Ghostface Killah - Back Like That (video)

 The hard-hitting rhymes, MF Doom's funky production, and the varied collaborations make for an enjoyable listen throughout.
 From 'Shakey Dog' to 'Kilo' to '9 Milli Bros' to 'Whip You With a Strap' (featuring a Dilla-selected riff) to 'Back Like That' to 'Be Easy' to 'Jellyfish' (ever notice how good he is at writing rap love songs?), this album is packed with hits.
 It easily enters the top 10 of Wu albums.